sagemath/sagewiki_to_gh-2022-10-10/days60.md

 <<TableOfContents()>>

-'''If you created a ticket during this workshop please tag it "days60"'''
+'''If you created or worked on a ticket during this workshop please tag it "days60"'''

 == Venue ==